Jim Gray (American politician): Personal life

-A lifelong collector of modern art, Gray created and helped endow the Gray Art Experience, an annual art-appreciation trip to New York City for University of Kentucky Gaines Fellows.
+A collector of contemporary art, Gray created and helped endow the New York Art Experience, an annual art-appreciation trip to New York City for University of Kentucky Gaines Fellows.

-Gray was married for seven years and has no children.
-In 2005, Gray publicly announced that he is gay.
+Gray was married for seven years to Kathleen Binder.
+In 2005, Gray publicly announced that he is gay in an article published in the Lexington Herald-Leader.

+Since 2017, he and his partner, Eric Orr, have resided in Lexington.